For those of you who are exhausted by repeated Forbidden messages on Apache 2.4

 It worked without any problems!

-Since this was just a temporary solution, I decided not to edit /etc/selinux/config.
+Since it was just a temporary fix, I decided not to edit /etc/selinux/config.

 The result was that I had forgotten that stance, and it was no longer a stance at all